llallum/PEFixer/README.md

-# This if for fixing PE import Address Table.
+This is for fixing PE import table